 The digital marketing landscape is constantly changing.
 In an age where new tools, tricks, and tips are surfacing every day, it is easy to feel overwhelmed with the amount of knowledge you need to succeed in marketing.
 But you don't need to be overwhelmed or even whelmed.
 Why?
 Because we're here to help.
 We created the Complete Digital Marketing Checklist to help you focus your attention on the most important aspects of marketing while pushing aside all the fluff and distractions.
 Proficiency in digital marketing begins with understanding the key foundations of the digital world.
-Our checklist will focus on the essential marketing elements for your company website, email, and social media.
+Our digital marketing checklist will focus on the essential marketing elements for your company website, email, and social media.
 Master these, and you are on your way to furthering your marketing success.

-Make sure you have Google Analytics On Your Website
+Make Sure You Have Google Analytics On Your Website

+Our digital marketing checklist starts with the most important item in your toolset - data.
 This is one of the first things we evaluate in our approach to helping companies with their digital marketing.
 As a Google Analytics Certified Partner, we have seen first-hand the extreme benefits of making sure Google Analytics is up and running on your website.
 The data captured by Google Analytics helps you better understand how your website and your users are operating.
 Here are the key benefits of connecting to Google:

 - Track users: Understand the search behavior and locale of your website visitors.